fabiomattei/informaticainsieme/_rete/parte3.md

 ---
-title: 'Connection pool'
+title: 'Sending and receiving Python Objects with sockets'
 date: '2023-02-25T15:55:20+01:00'
 author: Fabio Mattei
 layout: page
 ---

-Tutorial with Python 3 part 3 - sending and receiving Python Objects with sockets

 Welcome to part 3 of the sockets tutorial with Python.
 We've learned how to send and receive string data via sockets, and now I want to talk about is pickles.
 Not the food, but the serialization technique in Python.